Skip to content

 L

-Light Bulbs - Unfortunately, ordinary light bulbs cannot be recycled.
-Lightbulbs can be disposed of with your general rubbish.
-Please take care to avoid the hazard of broken glass.
-You could also try energy efficient light bulbs.
+Light bulbs - these can be recycled at Household Waste and Recycling Sites.
+If you don't already, you could try energy efficient light bulbs.
 Each energy efficient bulb can reduce your lighting cost by £10 per year.
 Energy efficient lightbulbs also last 12 times longer than ordinary light bulbs.
-Energy saving lightbulbs can be recycled at the local Recycling and Household Waste Site, please do not dispose of energy saving lightbulbs in the general rubbish.
+Please do not dispose of light bulbs in the general rubbish as they contain mercury, which can be harmful to the environment.

 M

-Magazines - Please recycle these in your blue bag or via a paper bank .
+Magazines - Please recycle these in the blue bag or at a paper bank.

-Mobile Phones - There are lots of options for recycling your mobile phone.
-They can be taken back to suppliers, taken to some supermarkets, taken to the Household Waste Sites or there are a number of charities who collect them.
-See more on electronic equipment recycling .
+Mobile phones - There are lots of options for recycling your mobile phone.
+You can put it in a recyclable container with a lid (e.g. a plastic takeaway tub), and leave it out next to your red boxes.
+If accessible, please remove the battery and recycle this separately.
+Mobile phones can also be taken back to suppliers, taken to some supermarkets, taken to the Household Waste and Recycling Sites or there are a number of charities who collect them and also Envirofone collect them.
+See more on electronic equipment recycling.

 N